 Setting Channel Options

 Once you’ve defined some content to be available within your content, you’re ready to “package” your channel.
 To do this, click the “Channels” option in the left-hand menu of the Instant TV Channel website.
 Make sure your correct channel is selected, then click the icon of a package.

 This will prompt you to download a file to your computer with the extension .pkg, which contains the description, scripts, and information about your channel.

 Uploading Your Package File

-Next, you’ll have to upload this file to your Roku developer account.
+Next, you’ll have to do a secure video upload of this file to your Roku developer account.
 Login to Roku, then select “Manage My Channels” and then click “Add Private Channel.”
 (This tutorial is about creating a public channel, but it’s best to first create and test your channel in private).
 Set the channel properties in the screens that appear.